Germoe/hit-predictor/README.md

 The above analysis should yield a few possible candidates for features that can be used to predict the outcome of whether a song will make it onto the Billboard Hot 100.

+To ensure that the possible features are valid, I'll formulate and test hypotheses for the data.

 Once the features are created and chosen, I'll setup a supervised learning model to create the predictions.

 ## The Results

-Once the project is finished, the code and documentation for this project can be found in this repository.
+The code and documentation for this project will be available in this repository.
 Additionally, there'll be a Jupyter Notebook and an article.
 Depending on the success of the project, I'll create a website for other people to use the predictions engine and highlight the project.

+---

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>